-The Foundation’s annual budget is $750,000; while this is substantial, there is a lot of need in our communities so our giving is focused.
+The Foundation’s annual budget is $2,000,000.
+While this is substantial, there is a lot of need in our communities so our giving is focused.
 Our grants vary in size and we rarely fund an entire program.
-We look for proposals that have:

-We don’t fund new programs.
+We do not fund new programs.
 We focus on proven programs with metrics to support success.
-We also favor programs that focus on children and families but we also consider those in health and human services, the environment, education, the arts and recreation.
+We also favor programs that focus on children and families but we also consider those in health and human services, the environment, education, and the arts and recreation.
 The vast majority of our funding is centered on central and northern Vermont and the Dallas, Texas, area where our employees live and work.

+We don’t make grants for endowments, scholarships, higher educational institutions (with the exception of our employee matching gift program), religious organizations, labor and fraternal groups, debt reduction or work that has already been completed.
 Additionally, we don’t make grants to individuals, daycare facilities, or school trips.
 Finally we don’t make grants to organizations that discriminate in any way on the basis of race, religion, gender, age, national origin, disability, or sexual orientation.